Skip to main content

 • Sheet names (SHEETNAME) - Name to be assigned to the generated worksheets.
 You have two choices:

 1. Leave the default value *MBRNAME.
-By doing so, each sheet is assigned the name of the related database file member.
+By doing so, each sheet is assigned the name of the related database a. file member.

 • Alternate Column Headings stmf (ALTCOLHDG) - As a default, a single spreadsheet column header row would be generated from the database file field descriptions.